 What to Tell the Family

 Burn injuries can be very traumatic.
+Burn patients may be hospitalized for prolonged periods and may require multiple surgeries.
+In severe burns, the patient will be physically incapacitated and emotionally traumatized.
 It is important for the family to know that the patient may need a great deal of support.
-This is especially true for second, third, and fourth degree burns.
-Burn patients may be hospitalized for days or months, and may require multiple surgeries.
-In severe burns, the patient will be physically incapacitated and emotionally traumatized.
+This is especially true for second-, third-, and fourth-degree burns.
 The family will play an essential role supporting the patient.

 - Burn Incidence and Treatment in the United States: 2016.
 American Burn Association web site.
 Available at: http://www.ameriburn.org/who-we-are/media/burn-incidence-fact-sheet .
 Accessed September 8, 2017.